 The Organization was appointed the fiscal sponsor for The Colorado Teen Parent Collaborative (TPC) in 2016.
 The TPC, founded in 2015, is a unified community of organizations that strives to build capacity and connection for their members and advocates for teen parents and their children.
 As an active member of the TPC, the Organization is able to provide resources to facilitate the fiscal sponsorship, taking on the responsibility of ensuring the funds are used for tax-exempt purposes and paying expenses incurred by the TPC.
 Activity for the TPC is recorded as revenue and expenses on the statements of activities.
 Grants and contributions received for the TPC are recorded as net assets with donor restrictions and reclassified to net assets without donor restrictions when an applicable expense is incurred.
-Revenue consists of \$52,500 and \$60,000 for the years ended June 30, 2023 and 2022, respectively, and is included with contributions from foundations and institutions on the statements of activities.
-All revenue received during the years ended June 30, 2023 and 2022 was released from restrictions.
+Revenue consists of \$17,997 and \$52,500 for the years ended June 30, 2024 and 2023, respectively, and is included with contributions from foundations and institutions on the statements of activities.
+All revenue received during the years ended June 30, 2024 and 2023 was released from restrictions.
+During the year ended June 30, 2024, this relationship was terminated.